Delaware Licensing Overview for a Barber

 Ensure your license remains up to date

-Licensed barbers are required to update their license every March 31st on even-numbered years.
+Licensed barbers are required to update their license by March 31 in even-numbered years.
 This can be done easily online through the Board’s website.
 There is a fee for this renewal.

-There is currently no ongoing education needs for barbers during their licensing period in the state of Delaware.
+There is currently no ongoing education needs for barbers during their licensing period in Delaware.
 However, many barbers may choose to undertake ongoing education to further their career opportunities and stay up to date in current fashions and trends.